devops-nrw/homepage/README.md

 bundle exec middleman server
 ```

 In the source directory, you can find the templates and asset files.
-Go ahead an edit them!
+Go ahead and edit them!

 When you are happy with your changes, just push your commits and send us a pull request.